 We conducted our audit in accordance with International Standards on Auditing (ISAs).
-Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the separate financial statements section of our report.
-We are independent of the Bank in accordance with the International Ethics Standards Board for Accountants' (IESBA) International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code) together with the ethical requirements that are relevant to our audit of the separate financial statements in Ukraine, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code, We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+Our responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the consolidated financial statements section of our report.
+We are independent of the Group in accordance with the International Ethics Standards Board for Accountants' (IESBA) International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code) together with the ethical requirements that are relevant to our audit of the consolidated financial statements in Ukraine, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the IESBA Code ii We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Сергіївна Material Uncertainty related to going concern
+Material uncertainty related to going concern

-We draw attention to Notes 2 and 3 in the separate financial statements, which indicate that the Bank's operations have been affected by the Russian Federation's military invasion of Ukraine As stated in Note 3, these events or conditions, along with other matters as set forth in Note 3, indicate that a material uncertainty exists that may cast significant doubt on the Bank's ability to continue as a going concern.
-Our opinion is not modified in respect of this matter. Маріана Валеріївна €ДРПОУ/ІПН 33306921 TIATHCAHO Y BURCHO
+We draw aftention to Notes 2 and 3 in the consolidated financial statements, which indicate that the Group's operations have been affected by the Russian Federation's military invasion of Ukraine.
+As stated in Note 3, these events or conditions, along with other matters as set forth in Note 3, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
+Our opinion is not modified in respect of this matter oy/ITH